sin1ter/Vehicle-Allocation-System/README.md

   - Generate reports based on allocation history with customizable filters for better data insights.

 - **Expired Allocated Vehicle Cleanup:**
-  - Added a extra feature which will automatically delete the vehicle allocations after 30 days so that the vehicle can be allocated to the another employee.
+  - Added a feature which will automatically delete the vehicle allocations after 30 days so that the vehicle can be allocated to the another employee.

 ## Run Locally